-The notes are held at fair value, which represents the exit price, or anticipated price to transfer the liability to a third party.
-As of June 30, 2024 and December 31, 2023, the fair value of the LMATT Series 2.2024, Inc. notes were \$4,610,009 and \$3,551,852, respectively.
-Refer to Note 22, Subsequent Events, for additional discussion.
+The notes were held at fair value, which represented the exit price, or anticipated price to transfer the liability to a third party.
+As of September 30, 2024 and December 31, 2023, the fair value of the LMATT Series 2.2024, Inc. notes was \$- and \$3,551,852, respectively.

-The notes are secured by the assets of the issuing entity, LMATT Series 2.2024, Inc., which includes cash, S&P 500 call options, and life settlement policies totaling \$3,937,521 as of June 30, 2024.
-The note agreements do not restrict the trading of life settlement contracts prior to maturity of the note, as total assets of the issuing company are considered as collateral.
-There are also no restrictive covenants associated with the note with which the entity must comply.
+The notes were secured by the assets of the issuing entity, LMATT Series 2.2024, Inc., which included cash, S&P 500 call options, and life settlement policies.
+The note agreements did not restrict the trading of life settlement contracts prior to maturity of the note, as total assets of LMATTS Growth Series 2.2024, Inc. served as collateral.
+There were no restrictive covenants associated with the notes.